cobobc/cob_MilestonePJ_4/README.md

 1. Use the 'git clone' command in terminal followed by the copied git URL.
 1. A clone of the project will be created locally on your machine.

+## Secret Key Note

+The secret key was changed.
+The production secret key is not the one that was ever pushed in settings.py file.

 ## Credits